-- The Ministry of Finance set out maximum prices of FFP3-type respirators, which is CZK 175 (approx. EUR 7) if produced in the EU, or CZK 350 (approx. EUR 14) if produced outside of the EU. - The Ministry of Health limits the possibilities of prescriptions of the medicinal product plaquenil, which could be potentially effective against COVID-19.
-Most HCPs are completely prohibited from prescribing the medicinal product, while HCPs from certain specialist areas (such as dermatovenerology, infections, rheumatology, etc.) may only prescribe the medicinal product in strictly enumerated cases and in stipulated quantities.
+- The Ministry of Finance set out maximum prices of FFP3-type respirators, which is CZK 175 (approx. EUR 7) if produced in the EU, or CZK 350 (approx. EUR 14) if produced outside of the EU - The Ministry of Health limits the possibilities of prescriptions of the medicinal product plaquenil, which could be potentially effective against COVID-19.
+Most HCPs are completely prohibited from prescribing the medicinal product.
+This restriction, however, will only be applicable until 4 January 2021

 Matters Summary Pricing and reimbursement For the regulation of prices of FFP3 respirators, please see above.
 In addition, the Ministry of Health has stipulated the maximum overall price for PCR tests to CZK 1,756 (approx. EUR 65) for payers and administrative offices.
 Has the price and reimbursement procedures for medicinal products and medical devices been affected?
 Public procurement No specific rules regarding public procurement have been adopted so far.
 Has the government adopted exceptional public procurement measures?

+- Have legal/administrative deadlines been suspended/relaxed? - Have these measures had an impact on MA approvals, public procurement, etc.?

-Have procedural requirements been relaxed for COVID-19 related medicines and devices?
-Are sanctions foreseen for unfilled orders?
-Legal deadlines In general, no relaxation of legal / administrative deadlines is currently in place.
+In general, no relaxation of legal / administrative deadlines is currently in place.
 However, the State Institute for Drug Control declared that applications for new clinical trials regarding COVID-19 would be assessed in reduced time limits.
-Have legal/administrative deadlines been suspended/relaxed? indiapplications is not similar regarding CC VID To Would be deceeded in reduced time in inc. Have these measures had an impact on MA approvals, public procurement, etc.?